COVID: New rules for the unvaccinated in Germany | DW | 22.09.2021

 He stressed that vaccination is "the safer way" to achieve this, but herd immunity through contagion could also be the path to this goal.

-In the meantime, warnings have also been voiced concerning children under 12, who are still unable to be vaccinated in Germany.
-Although COVID vaccinations may be offered to all children under the age of 12 from 2022.
+In the meantime, warnings have also been voiced regarding children under 12, who are still unable to be vaccinated in Germany.
+Although COVID vaccinations may be possible for children under the age of 12 from 2022, it's not clear yet if they will get a recommendation from Germany's vaccination authority, the STIKO.

-"Politicians have been saying mantra-like that schools are safe, now it's obvious they're not so safe," virologist Jana Schroeder told DW earlier in September.
-"Pandemic and compulsory attendance don't go together so well.
-What happened to the many good experiences with digital distance learning?"

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.